Back

 SB 544 passed the Virginia Senate on a 25-15 vote and was reported from the House's Counties, Cities, and Towns Committee on a 13-9 vote.
 The legislation has received bipartisan support and opposition thus far.

 If enacted, SB 544 could significantly impact the short-term rental industry in Virginia, which has grown rapidly in recent years.
-AirDNA shows thousands of active short-term rental listings across Hampton Roads alone, with 2,900 in Virginia Beach, 2,000 in Norfolk, and 710 in Hampton.
+Airbnb shows thousands of active short-term rental listings across Hampton Roads alone, with 2,900 in Virginia Beach, 2,000 in Norfolk, and 710 in Hampton.

 This bill, if passed, could provide more flexibility for short-term rental owners operating in their primary residences.
 However, it's equally important to consider the concerns raised by local governments and community members regarding the potential impacts of short-term rentals on neighborhoods and housing availability.